 About Me

-I am a researcher in numerical linear algebra and connected fields at Virginia Tech (D&DS Building, office 411).
+I am a researcher in numerical linear algebra and connected fields at Charles University in Prague ("Karlín" building, office 464 at the fourth floor).

 Skills and Languages